MrClock8163/GeoComPy/docs/introduction.rst

 object implements the basic request functions.
 The ``settings`` and the ``measurements`` subsystems provide the individual commands.

-The connection to an instrument is identical to the GeoCom versions.
+The connection to an instrument is identical to the GeoCOM versions.
 The connection is tested during the initialization, and some communication parameters are syncronized.